AlphaArc4k/AlphaStudio/README.md

 # Limitations

 This is an early preview showcasing what's possible, though it currently has temporary limitations compared to running agents on the hosted version of Alpha Studio.
-- no deployments
-- saving agents not implemented
-- query tool not connected
-- twitter / X config not ported yet
 - changing port might not propagate to all components
 - metadata enrichment API not implemented